 Machine Data Sheet Template

 Each machine in ENLYZE can be configured with a Setting Sheet Template.
-These templates are used to generate product-specific Data Sheets.
+These templates are used to generate product-specific Standard Operating Procedure (SOP) Data Sheets.
 This guide explains how to create and configure these templates in the ENLYZE App.

 To create a setting sheet template: